DCC-EX/mkdocs-test/docs/products/ex-commandstation/exrail/exrail-sequences-introduction.md

 ### SEQUENCE

 * Simply a list of things to be done in order.
-These things might be to actually drive a train around, or merely to set some turnouts or flash some scene or panel lights.
+These things might be to actually drive a train around, or merely to set some turnouts/points or flash some scene or panel lights.
 Actions can be made to wait for conditions to be met, like a sensor detecting a train, a button being pushed, or a period of time elapsing.
 * A generic **SEQUENCE** (unlike the variations below) can only be started by another SEQUENCE, or automatically at the start-up of the Command Station.

 ### ROUTE

 * A special type of SEQUENCE that is made visible to a throttle with a readable name, so the user can press a button to get the sequence executed.
-This might be best used to set a series of turnouts and signals to create a route through the layout.
+This might be best used to set a series of turnouts/points and signals to create a route through the layout.

 ### AUTOMATION